Searchbreed

 Feeding a Poodle (Standard)

-Standard Poodles are athletic and need quality protein for muscle maintenance. ~1,200-1,700 kcal/day depending on activity.
+Standard Poodles are athletic and need quality protein for muscle maintenance.
+Calorie needs vary by size, sex, neuter status, and activity; adjust portions to body condition.

 Key nutrients